anupkalburgi/olgish/docs/Week_1.md

 ####  Task for next 2 days
 Read the 1st chapter, what the video about object oriented concepts.
 The idea is finish as much as possible.
-Wirte all the code necessary.
+Write all the code necessary.
 - Read [Python Programming 101](https://link.springer.com/chapter/10.1007/978-3-319-13072-9_1)
 - Watch [Object Oriented Concepts](https://www.youtube.com/watch?v=WcTPZjUHpUI&list=PL1DE477438120C9EF&index=31)